 - This program is designed for families with children birth through age 5.

-- Sign up at either the Kimberly or Little Chute Public Library to receive your reading journal (only 1 journal will be given per family).
+- Sign up at the Kimberly Library to receive your reading journal (1 journal will be given per family).

 - Record each book read.
 Repetition is good, so you may record a favorite book more than once.

 - Pick out books you enjoy and have fun reading together (use expression!).
 Find a time when you and your child are in a good mood to read.
 Reading together should never be a chore.

 - Each time you read 100 books, bring in your reading journal to either library.
 You will receive:

 - two stickers - one for your book and one for the library wall